jameshume/jehtech/src/html/electronics/inductors.md

 ## Reactance
-This opposition to the current creating the magnetic field, as described by Lenz's law, is *like* a resistance, but because it is not exactly resistance, even though it opposes current.
+This *opposition to the current* creating the magnetic field, as described by Lenz's law, is *like* a resistance, but because it is not exactly resistance, even though it opposes current.
 Unlike resistors, which dissipate energy as heat, inductors (minus parasitics) do not dissipate energy, they store energy and return it later!
 I.e:

 * Resistance removes energy from the circuit as heat.
 * Reactance swaps energy back and forth between the source and the fields.

+Reactance X is defined as a real number that measures how strongly an inductor, in this case, opposes AC at a given angular frequency.

 An indictor's reactance $X_L$ at frequency $f$ is given by the following formula:

 $$
-X_L = 2\pi fL
+X_L = 2\pi fL = \omega L
 $$

 Where $X_L$ is the reactance of the inductor in Ohms, f is the frequency of the